aaditya/magento-api-rest/README.md

     }
 }
 ```
-Error Handling is same as how Axios Handles it.
-[Reference](https://github.com/axios/axios#handling-errors).
+Error Handling is same as how Axios [handles](https://github.com/axios/axios#handling-errors) it.